I used to work with a fat trainer.

 Why Did You Become a Personal Trainer?

 Many trainers enter the profession because of powerful obstacles they’ve overcome.
 They want to help others make the same life changes that they made.
-A personal trainer doesn’t have to be ripped.
+A trainer doesn’t have to be ripped to make it as a personal trainer.
 Maybe they lost 50lbs and live a vital happy life and have no desire to go to the lengths needed to attain and maintain a six pack.

 More importantly, trainers that have been through challenges themselves have the passion required to empower others.
 Albert Bandura’s expanded social cognitive theory shows the powerful affect that this type of modelling can have in developing clients self-efficacy.